Scotland’s Oldest Bridges.

-There is a tradition that the first bridge was founded by two maiden sisters , one of whom had seen her lover drown while fording the river.
-The effigies of two women are reputed to have been carved on a stone on the east parapet and the faded remains could still be seen in the 19th century.
+There is a tradition that the first bridge was founded by two maiden sisters, one of whom had seen her lover drown while fording the river.
+The effigies of two women were carved on a stone on the east parapet and the faded remains of this could still be seen in the 19th century.

 In 1788 the new bridge of Ayr was opened, thanks to the efforts of Provost Ballantyne and the design of Robert Adam.
 It was 100 yards downstream where the old ford used to be.
 The old bridge became a pedestrian crossing.

-The New Brig and the Auld Brig are commemorated in Robert Burns's poem The Brigs o' Ayr.
-The poem describes an argument between the two bridges, in which the Auld Brig predicts that it shall remain standing long after the the New Brig has gone.
+The New Brig and the Auld Brig are commemorated in Robert Burns's poem, The Brigs o' Ayr.
+The poem describes an argument between the two bridges, in which the Auld Brig predicts that it shall remain standing long after the New Brig has gone.